ramapriyan912001/tp/docs/DeveloperGuide.md

   Use case ends.

-* 3a.
+* 2b.
 The given index is invalid.

-    * 3a1.
+    * 2b1.
 AWE shows an error message.

       Use case resumes at step 2.

-* 4a.
+* 2c.
 The given information has an invalid format.

-    * 4a1.
+    * 2c1.
 AWE shows an error message.

       Use case resumes at step 2.

+* 2d.
+User is not viewing a list of contacts when entering command.

+  * 2d1.
+AWE shows an error message asking user to enter `findcontacts` or `contacts` command first.

+    Use case ends.

 **Use case: List all persons**